From seed at the farm to that black beverage in your cup. That is the life journey of coffee.

 - Or maybe even a home-roaster like myself? 😄 Yes, more and more coffee lovers take to roasting coffee at home.
 It’s a convenient and fun way to always have fresh coffee at hand.

-There are different scales and levels of roasting, and the goal can be something different at each one of them.
+There are different scales and levels of roasting, and the goal can be different at each one.

 If you buy your beans whole, you’ll have to grind them before you brew them.

-Much can be said about grinding coffee, and I have a bunch of reviews on this blog, where you can delve into different brands and models.
+Much can be said about grinding coffee, and I have many reviews on this blog, where you can delve into different brands and models.

 Of course, you can also buy pre-ground coffee, but I wouldn’t advise it.
 Once the coffee bean has been ground, staleness sets in much sooner.